 7. Hire Support Staff

-It’d be great if you could run a law firm all on your own.
-But in reality, you’ll need support staff like a receptionist, paralegal, and legal secretary.
+It would be great if you could run a law firm all on your own.
+But in reality, you will need support staff like a receptionist, paralegal, and legal secretary.
 It couldn’t hurt to have a notary in the office, too.

 Do a survey of comparable positions in the area to determine how much you should pay each position, then start the applicant search.
 Look for people with experience so you don’t have to worry about teaching them while building your firm.